This post may contain affiliate links and we may earn compensation when you click on the links at no additional cost to you.

 We took ALL THE SELFIES!
-I mean we were selfie taking machines.
-There are very few pictures of us together since the kids joined out family almost 17 years ago, so we set off to change that.
+I mean, we were selfie-taking machines.
+There are very few pictures of us together since the kids joined our family almost 17 years ago, so we set off to change that.
 We were very successful.
 I have no idea when the next time we will be alone like this, so we documented each and every moment.
 It was awesome!

 This was our view during our late lunch/early dinner!
 So amazing!

-We grabbed some coffee later and called it a day with yet another storm rolling through and yet another beautiful view!
+We grabbed some coffee later and called it a day with yet another storm rolling through and this beautiful view!